 Sitter in 3 portraits

-Former leader of the African National Congress, Nelson Mandela 'Madiba' was the first black head of state and the first president to be elected democratically.
+Former leader of the African National Congress, Nelson Mandela 'Madiba' was South Africa's first black head of state and the first president to be elected democratically.
 From 1964-90, he was imprisoned for his involvement in the armed resistance to apartheid.
 During his incarceration, Mandela became an international symbol of freedom, social justice and racial equality.
 His period of presidency (1994-1999) saw the reconciliation of black and white South Africans, for which he was awarded the Nobel Peace Prize (with F. W. de Klerk) in 1993.
-Since retiring, his primary commitment was the fight against AIDS and social injustices, which led to the creation of the Nelson Mandela Foundation in 1999.
+He was committed to combating poverty and HIV/AIDS through the Nelson Mandela Foundation, founded in 1999.

 More on Nelson Mandela: The Icons trail: discover the people who shaped the 20th Century

 Watch a film clip on the sitter from the BBC Archive in the Media section below